 Mount Emei, including Leshan Giant Buddha

-Mount Emei Scenic Area, including Leshan Giant Buddha Scenic Area, comprise the place where Buddhism was first established in China.
-It is also outstanding for its plant species diversity.
+Mount Emei Scenic Area, including Leshan Giant Buddha Scenic Area, comprises the place where Buddhism was first established in China.

 April 1992 I climbed Emeishan, after attending a conference in Hong Kong.
 I was accompagned by a chinese student who did not want to go to his lessons at the university close to the entrance of the mountain.
 Instead he liked to practice english with me.
 I slept in three temples at the mountain.
 At the top we had a clear view, witch is not often the case.
 I wrote a story about my travel that i will send lateron, together with some 22 year old poctures.